planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ### Race

-High stakes race or chase scenes often benefit from some structure.
-After dealing with obstacles and dirty tricks, the driver reaching the end with the highest Speed wins.
-If tied for Speed, the highest Edge wins.
+High stakes vehicular race or chase scenes use an altered version of the Move Action above.
+The Zones are larger, failure is a crash instead of a delay, and the vehicles must hold the same current Speed.
+At the end of a Race, the driver with the highest Edge wins.
 Race Checks are POISE vs. current Speed, with obstacles adding Difficulty.

 **Check:** POISE vs. current Speed